No matter your industry or business size, it

 The field of cybersecurity is constantly growing, with new trends, practices, technology and threats emerging each year.
 Global spending for the industry is projected to skyrocket by 88%, expected to hit $270 billion US dollars by 2026.

 As the profession continues to expand, with research birthing new discoveries – most workers are never left unchallenged or stagnant in their careers.
-Individuals have multiple online sources available to keep in tune with the industry (such as the Australian Cybersecurity Magazine), along with plenty of training opportunities to
+Individuals have multiple online sources available to keep in tune with the industry (such as the Australian Cybersecurity Magazine), along with plenty of training opportunities to develop their skills.

-As aforementioned, the Australian government supports continuous education in the field, with a long-term Cyber Security Strategy that funds related courses and programs among schools,
+As aforementioned, the Australian government supports continuous education in the field, with a long-term Cyber Security Strategy that funds related courses and programs among schools, along with constant growth and innovation in the industry.

 What are the cons of working in cybersecurity?